 India is the land of everything.
 Those of us who have spent considerable time or grown up there affectionately describe India as being, "a lot of everything" or "an assault on all the senses."
 It is a hard country to reconcile because it is full of contradictions, chalked full of the sacred and profane, the divine and the diabolical, all in excess, all at the same time.
-The battle between the cobra and the mongoose is no different; it's both crude and cosmic, inhumane and existential all at the same time.
-They say there is one lesson worth taking away from it: "Do what you must to ensure the duel between the cobra and the mongoose never ends.
+The battle between the cobra and the mongoose is no different; it's both crude and cosmic, inhumane existential all at the same time.
+They say there is one lesson worth taking away from it: "Do what you must to ensure the between the duel cobra and mongoose never ends.
 For when it does, so does everything else."
+Deepak Chopra is best known as the author of over forty books including New York Times best-sellers How to Know God and The Seven Spiritual Laws of Success.
+For two decades, Deepak has been at the forefront of bridging the technological miracles of the West with the wisdom of the East.
+As Chief Visionary for Virgin Comics, he is the mastermind behind the upcoming Rannayan Reborn, a re-imagining of India's greatest myth.